-Kilmarnock v Celtic
+Celtic canter further towards title in Kilmarnock

 Post update

-Goal!
-Kilmarnock 0, Celtic 3.
-Matt O'Riley (Celtic) left footed shot from the centre of the box to the bottom left corner.
-Assisted by Greg Taylor.
+Attempt missed.
+Kyle Vassell (Kilmarnock) left footed shot from the left side of the box misses to the right.

 Post update